Skip to main content

 1968 advertisement showcasing The Emporium store at Almaden Fashion Plaza with Mission-style roof, designed by Welton Becket, identical to the Fremont store, announcing its August 8 grand opening.

-Vintage ad for The Emporium’s grand opening at Almaden Fashion Plaza on August 8, 1968, featuring its distinctive Mission-style roof.
-Designed by architect Welton Becket, this store was a twin to their Fremont location, bringing upscale shopping to San Jose.
+Ad for The Emporium’s grand opening at Almaden Fashion Plaza on August 8, 1968, featuring its distinctive Mission-style roof.
+This store was a twin to their Fremont location.

 1969 advertisement for Almaden Fashion Plaza’s Unit Two grand opening, highlighting 33 new shops such as Harry’s Delicatessen, Baskin-Robbins, and Evelyn’s Coiffures, with a view of the plaza’s distinctive circular lamp post.

-February 1969 ad announcing the grand opening of Unit Two at Almaden Fashion Plaza, featuring 33 new shops including Harry’s Delicatessen, Baskin-Robbins, and Evelyn’s Coiffures, alongside the plaza’s signature circular light design.
+February 1969 ad announcing the grand opening of Unit Two at Almaden Fashion Plaza, featuring 33 new shops including Harry’s Delicatessen, Baskin-Robbins, and Evelyn’s Coiffures.

 Ghost signage of The Emporium’s “E” logo on a former anchor building at Almaden Plaza, photographed in 2005.